Man accused of brutal assault on Japanese tourists wanted on warrant for violating probation

 Court documents said the “case may be connected to felony offenses.”

-Steven Alm, former judge and U.S. attorney said they may want to charge him with a felony assault.
+Steven Alm, former judge and U.S. attorney said prosecutors may want to charge him with felony assault.

-“In which case they need more evidence, have to get more interviews, and so they may follow this up because if he was charged with misdemeanor assault that would preclude them from proceeding on the more serious charges.”
+“In which case they need more evidence, have to get more interviews.
+So they may follow this up because if he was charged with misdemeanor assault that would preclude them from proceeding on the more serious charges.”

 But why was Taumoepeau released after being arrested?